A Local Approach to Better Healthcare

 Peak Health Alliance’s work starts with an emphasis on data and analytics.
 The information gleaned is shared with the community and our members become our advocates.
 We pool the purchasing power of entire communities and use that power to be a stronger negotiator with the big players that drive healthcare costs.

-By partnering with employers, local hospitals, providers, and community leaders, Peak Health Alliance strives to build more robust, cost-effective plans for communities.
+By partnering with employers, local hospitals, physicians, providers, and community leaders, Peak Health Alliance strives to build robust, cost-effective plans for communities.
 Our goal is to ensure good coverage and access to local care without the barriers imposed by out-of-reach premiums, copays, and deductibles.

 Peak Health Alliance Partners